Marhi Da Deeva (film)

 Marhi Da Deeva is a 1989 Indian Punjabi-language film directed by Surinder Singh, starring Raj Babbar, Deepti Naval and Parikshit Sahni in the lead roles.
 It was a critically acclaimed and well-received film based on a novel of the same name by Gurdial Singh.
 It won the National Award for Best Feature Film in Punjabi.

 Music

 Mahinderjit Singh composed the music with playback singers Jaspal Singh and Prabhsharan Kaur Sidhu.
-Lyrics were penned by Naqsh Lyallpuri.
+Lyrics were written by Naqsh Lyallpuri.